Fresh-Cut Flower Care.

 - For maximum enjoyment of your flowers, keep them away from direct sunlight, drafts and heat sources.

 Did you know?
 When handling roses, always recut the stems with a knife or a garden pruner.
-Each rose has its own characteristic which effects how quickly and how and how wide it will open.
+Each rose has its own characteristics which effect how quickly and how and how wide it will open.
 The shorter the stem, the longer the bloom will last.

 According to our Experts, here's What's in Season in our Floral Department.